Testimonials

 Boy Scout Troop 530, Centerville.
 OH"Our trip to ‘learn how to sail’ with Sail School Bahamas was everything we could have hoped.
 The pre-trip support was extensive and once we arrived we wasted no time at all in getting underway.
 By the end of the first day we had been snorkeling, taking our first sailing lessons and enjoying the spectacular scenery.
 We spent the rest of our trip either sailing around all the various islands, snorkeling on the reef or visiting some of the island settlements.
 We climbed the lighthouse in Hope Town, enjoyed awesome food onboard and made the most of our international High Adventure.
 Our program was action packed but our Captain tailored it to suit us and it was as flexible as we could have wished.
 We all learned how to sail, the boys matured individually and as a team, the trip represented excellent value for money and I know everyone in our group had a blast.
 On behalf of our Adult Leaders, we would have no hesitation in recommending Sail School Bahamas to any other Scouts or Venturers who want to experience the trip of a lifetime and we would love the chance to come back again."

-Kurt Stueve - Trip Leader, Troop 530, Centerville.
+Kurt Stueve - Trip Leader, Boy Scout Troop 530, Centerville.
 OH

-Boy Scout Troop 952"I am an Assistant Scout Master with Troop 952 in Clear Lake, TX and lea a crew of 6 scouts on a High Adventure trip to the Bahamas over spring break this year.
+Boy Scout Troop 952"I am an Assistant Scout Master with Troop 952 in Clear Lake, TX and lead a crew of 6 scouts on a High Adventure trip to the Bahamas over spring break this year.
 We spent a week sailing with Sail School Bahamas, and can highly recommend this program to other scout troops looking for a terrific high adventure trip.

 We picked the Sail School Bahamas trip after completing Philmont in summer 2008, with 3 goals – safety, learning the elements of sailing and snorkeling and having FUN!
 In all three areas Sail School Bahamas exceeded all expectations.
 Our vessel was a pleasure to sail and all the equipment aboard was well maintained and organized.
 Throughout our time onboard the Captain and First Mate emphasized how the entire crew was responsible for the safety of vessel and incorporated safety drills into our daily routine.
 We were doing full man overboard drills by the end of the week!
 Our scouts learnt to sail with hands on lessons in boat handling, sail setting, navigation, reading the wind and weather and a dash of local history and culture.
 As a crew they took responsibility for setting a daily schedule, boat chores and working together as a team to set and handle sail.
 What really made the week memorable was the balance between the learning experiences and the fun of snorkeling on amazing coral reefs, conch hunting, fishing, beachcombing and poking around the varied and beautiful islands of the Abacos.
 The food was fresh and plentiful and everyone ate well.
 Our Captain and First Mate were fantastic guides to the best local sailing and spots ashore, and matched the interests and abilities of our scouts with activities that challenged and engaged them all.
 Sail School Bahamas made arranging and taking a group of scouts out of the country hassle free.

 In summary we all had a great time, our scouts learnt the basics of sailing and snorkeling, and everyone came home safely.
 Since returning to Texas the tales of this trip are getting taller, and our younger scouts keep asking when they will have a chance to go to on a trip with Sail School Bahamas.
 I can highly recommend this trip and Sail School Bahamas to any group of scouts looking for a High Adventure trip that you will remember for a lifetime.
-Please feel free to contact me if you would like more information about our trip or Sail School Bahamas.
+Please feel free to contact me if you would like more information about our trip or Sail School Bahamas."

 Respectfully yours,